sceyt/sceyt-access-token-demo/token-generator-demo-go/README.md

-# Token Generator Demo Nodejs
+# Token Generator Demo Go

 This is a sample Golang application that demonstrates how to provide JWT access tokens signed with an RSA key for the Sceyt Chat API.